vidwanreddy/vidwanreddy.github.io/index.md

 - Created application folders and managed content internally and on the documentation portal.
 - Pair content with relevant images or illustrations to help increase readability and understanding.

-**Travel Bulletin, Alain Charles Publishing** – Online Editor (August 2018 - March 2020)
+**Online Editor**, *Travel Bulletin, Alain Charles Publishing*, August 2018 - March 2020

-Wrote and edited B2B travel news for the UK market.
+- Wrote and edited B2B travel news for the UK market.
-Wrote weekly features and interviewed industry leaders.
+- Wrote weekly features and interviewed industry leaders.
-Collaborated with the London team to devise editorial strategies.
+- Collaborated with the London team to devise editorial strategies.
-Maintained and monitored the live site.
+- Maintained and monitored the live site.
-Proofread marketing letters and brochures
+- Proofread marketing letters and brochures
-Worked on Intelligent Flatplan and gave leads to the sales team.
+- Worked on Intelligent Flatplan and gave leads to the sales team.

-**International Business Times, Newsweek Media Group** – Senior Sub-Editor (May 2017 - July 2018)
+**Senior Sub-Editor**, *International Business Times, Newsweek Media Group*, May 2017 - July 2018

 - Edited news copies for the fast-paced online desk.
 - Curated news for the website's home page.